Beyond Necessity: How Generation Z in Poland Engages with Informal Markets for Sustainable Consumption

 Keywords:

-informal economy, consumer behavior, sustainability, equality, consumer resistance
+informal economy, consumer behaviour, sustainability, equality, consumer resistance

 Abstract